Every Monday beginning June 1 through to October 12, 2020 from 4-8pm

 The Market accepts the Link Card, Senior Food Farmers Market Coupons and WIC.
 These programs align with Loyola’s mission to serve those in need by increasing access to fresh, nutritious, locally grown and produced foods that are affordable.

-Support for Link Match is supplemented through grant provided by LINK Up Illinois, a program of Experimental Station that provides grants to Illinois farmers markets to support access for Supplemental Nutrition Assistance Program participants to healthy foods.
+Support for Link Match is supplemented through grant provided by LINK Up Illinois, a program of Experimental Station that provides grants to Illinois farmers markets to support access for Supplemental Nutrition Assistance Program (SNAP) participants to healthy foods.
 They achieve this through their SNAP support and Link Match.
-For more information about LINK Up Illinois, please visit their website at http://experimentalstation.org/linkup‐overview.
+For more information about LINK Up Illinois and Experimental Station, visit their website.

 Please note the Loyola Plaza is private property and may not be used for political campaigns or other activities that have not been approved by Loyola’s Community Relations department.
 Click here for details on the Loyola Plaza Usage Policy.